-In the current draft of the chapter, I like the graphical representation of statistical data which makes it easier for the audience to interpret and at the same time keep the narrative description of the findings grounded by the participants’ quotes that explain numbers and give examples about them.
+In the current draft of the chapter, I like the graphical representation of statistical data which makes it easier for the audience to interpret but see my comments on the graphs and at the same time keep the narrative description of the findings grounded by the participants’ quotes that explain numbers and give examples about them.
 However, I think I need to synchronize the findings from both qualitative and quantitative tools since there isn’t much of a blending in the studies.
+True.
 I also like the organization of the “Data and Analysis” section where each of the research questions mentioned in the beginning of the study are answered in the order they were presented.
+OK.

 Although the literature review discusses at length existing research on WAC and second language, the shift to the next section which discusses Mason initiatives in this concern through the Center for International Students’ Access, I think that our voice as stakeholders in the program has been disregarded.
-I agree with Marshall and Barritt (1990) who suggest the importance of mentioning the researcher’s observations of a certain gap that.
+Good point.
+I agree with Marshall and Barritt (1990) who suggest the importance of mentioning the researcher’s observations of a certain gap that ?.
 We used the passive voice throughout the chapter, but now I do see a value in being more present in the write-up since both my colleague and I teach in the program that we are studying.
 I think the inclusion of the “we” will add more authenticity to the research and create a conversational form of research as Marshall and Barritt suggest.

 Due to the enormous sets of data that we gathered for the study, we could not look at all of them and analyze them.
 We figured out that the participants were tired of responding to interview questions that were redundant across all three and answering weekly surveys.
 If I would go back to design this same mixed methods study, I would reduce the frequency of interviews and surveys and even the methods that we used, looking for quality of data rather than quantity.
+Good points.
 However, I would stick to focus groups which uncovered new themes due to the interactive nature of the activities that the students had to carry on.
 Greene (2007) describes the originality of mixed methods research in creating paradoxes and conflicts which results in new information.
 In our study, focus groups played an important role in generating new knowledge.
 The narrative method encouraged students to talk freely about the addressed topics which otherwise could be time consuming to write in the survey or could be intimidating to mention in front of the interviewer.
 I would also stick to comparing the students’ entry and exit language proficiency test scores which are quantitative in nature but provide a measurable evaluation of the students’ language progress as a result of their enrollment in a language-supported academic program.

+Ghania:

+This is a very thoughtful application of the readings to the presentation of your study, although you're really discussing a lot more than "writing."
+In my opinion, most of the presentation in your chapter is qualitative, and the quantitative data are used mainly to supplement this.
+(I also don't understand most of the graphs; see my comments on the chapter.)
+This is an ambitious study, and I encourage you to think more about how the qualitative and quantitative data can really be integrated.

+Grade: A

 References